shaunabanana/intrigue/README.md

 </p>

 > Binaries now available for Windows, macOS, and Linux.
 Development is underway for a web-based version, with P2P collaborative editing!
+>
+> Before using Intrigue, you might consider using [Snowball](https://github.com/shaunabanana/snowball) to find and screen relavant literature🔎

 ## What is this?
 Intrigue lets you quickly organize the papers you read alongside your thoughts in a visual & clean manner.